 One of the most common reasons people cite for not calling 911 when they witness an overdose is fear of police involvement and criminal punishment for themselves or their friends.
-That’s why DPA took the lead in successfully passing California’s 911 Good Samaritan bill, AB 472, authored by Assemblymember Tom Ammiano, helps prevent many of these needless drug-related overdose deaths by encouraging witnesses of drug overdoses to call 911.
+That’s why DPA took the lead in successfully passing California’s 911 Good Samaritan law, which can help prevent many of these needless overdose deaths by encouraging witnesses of drug overdoses to call 911.
 It provides limited immunity from arrest and prosecution for low-level drug law violations to individuals under the influence, or in possession of drugs for personal use or drug paraphernalia, if they seek medical attention to save the life of someone experiencing an overdose.
 The law took effect on January 1, 2013 and DPA is now working with our allies to spread the word about the new law.

 Increasing Access to Effective Treatment

 Health-based approaches – including harm reduction services and a range of effective drug treatment programs – are more appropriate, effective and fiscally responsible responses to drug use than the punitive approach that currently dominates U.S. drug policy.
 We work to support health insurance coverage for drug treatment on par with the coverage of treatments for other chronic health conditions; we work to identify federal and state funding sources for community-based treatment (including Byrne Justice Assistance Grants); and we work to eliminate barriers to treatment and recovery, including drug arrest and incarceration practices.

 Too many people in California who want treatment for problematic substance use are unable to access it.
 The combination of increased access to health insurance under the Affordable Care Act (ACA) and the requirement for parity in mental health and substance use treatment under the Mental Health Parity and Addiction Equity Act have the potential to enable more Californians who want treatment to get it, including access to methadone and buprenorphine.
 DPA is committed to ensuring that health care expansion increases coverage for evidence-based treatment for problematic substance use.